krukid/node-uspto-docx/README.md

 ## Setting up program environment (Windows)

 First, make sure the drive the program is located on is shared with Docker (see Docker settings).
-Then, build and mount Docker container (see also: [scripts/README.md](scripts/README.md)):
+Then, build and mount Docker container (see also: [scripts/README.md](scripts/win/README.md)):

     scripts/build.ps1 uspto
     scripts/mount.ps1 uspto

+## Configuring the program

+You will need to create two files in application root directory before running the program:

+1. `.env` with appropriate environment variables
+2. `config.json` with program settings

+### .env file example

+    SEARCH=index.domain.com
+    DOMAIN=details.domain.com
+    SLACK=api.slack.com?token=...

+### config.json

+    {
+        "queries": [
+            {
+                "searchCode": "...",
+                "templateName": "X_tmpl.docx",
+                "addYears": 20
+            },
+            ...
+        ]
+    }

 ## Running the program

 NOTE: for consistent state, run from within a container on Linux also.

-    npm install
     npm start

 ## Viewing results